 - Accessibility - Easy to do modifications because you have direct access to all of the files. (no need to FTP).

 - Education - Allows you to understand and learn the inner workings and operations of a server.

 - Cost - You don't have to pay a web host: If you already have a broadband connection at home, why not make the best use of it?

 - Experimentation - You can use your web server to test out your projects before putting them into production.

-Disadvantages of web hosting from home:
+Disadvantages of hosting a Site from home

 - Speed - You wouldn't want to host your sites from home if they are generating a high volume of traffic.